-Approximately \$295,000,000 is expected to be available to fund 55-65 awardees.
-The actual amount available will not be determined until enactment of the final FY 2018 Federal budget.
-This program announcement is subject to the appropriation of funds, and is a contingency action taken to ensure that, should funds become available for this purpose, applications can be processed, and funds can be awarded in a timely manner.
-The project period is October 1, 2017 through September 30, 2018 (one year).
+HRSA expects approximately \$298,000,000 to be available to fund 55-65 awardees.
+The actual amount of CHGME Payment Program funding available, if any, will not be determined until enactment of the final FY 2019 federal appropriation.
+The FY 2019 President's Budget proposes to provide GME support for children's hospital as part of a broader GME reform effort supported with mandatory funds.
+Legislative action is needed for this proposal to be enacted.
+This notice is a contingency action taken to ensure that applications can be processed and funds awarded in a timely manner should funds become available for the existing program under current law.
+The period of performance is October 1, 2018 through September 30, 2019 (one year).

-In April 2014, the CHGME Payment Program was reauthorized to expand eligibility to "Newly Qualified Hospitals" that meet the eligibility requirements in Section III.1.b..
-The reauthorization permits the Secretary, "to make available up to 25 percent of the total amounts in excess of \$245,000,000 ...but not to exceed \$7,000,000" for the purpose of making CHGME payments to these Newly Qualified Hospitals.
+In April 2014, the CHGME Payment Program was reauthorized to expand eligibility to "Newly Qualified Hospitals" that meet the eligibility requirements in Section III.1.b.
+The reauthorization permits the Secretary, "to make available up to 25 percent of the total amounts in excess of \$245,000,000 ...but not to exceed \$7,000,000" for the purpose of making CHGME Program payments to these Newly Qualified Hospitals.